-Ex-PMC Bank MD Joy Thomas detained by Mumbai Police
+Ex-PMC Bank MD Joy Thomas arrested by Mumbai Police

-Mumbai, Oct 04: The Economic Offences Wing (EOW) of the Mumbai Police on Friday detained Joy Thomas, the former Managing Director (MD) of the beleaguered Punjab and Maharashtra Co-operative Bank (PMC), in connection with the scam that hit the lender, earlier this month.
+Mumbai, Oct 04: The Economic Offences Wing (EOW) of the Mumbai Police on Friday detained Joy Thomas, the former Managing Director (MD) of the beleaguered Punjab and Maharashtra Co-operative Bank (PMC), in connection with the ₹4,355 crore scam that hit the lender, earlier this month.

+Thomas was summoned to the EOW office at the city police headquarters and arrested after questioning, a police official told PTI.

+Thomas' arrest comes after HDIL chairman and managing director Rakesh Wadhawan and his son Sarang were on Friday sent to police custody till 9 October in the PMC Bank scam.

-Earlier on Thursday, Mumbai, Oct 03: Economic Offences Wing had arrested Rakesh Kumar Wadhawan and Sarang Wadhawan (HDIL) officials in PMC case.
+Earlier on Thursday, Economic Offences Wing had arrested Rakesh Kumar Wadhawan and Sarang Wadhawan (HDIL) officials in PMC case.
 These are the first arrests made in the case.

 According to reports, Rakesh Kumar Wadhawan, is the executive chairman of the HDIL, while Sarang Wadhawan, is the managing director.
 The authorities have also frozen their assets worth Rs 35,000 crore.